microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

     });
 ```

-It's a big jump from the C++/CX example to the preceding C++/WinRT example so let's examime the example part by part.
+It's a big jump from the C++/CX example to the preceding C++/WinRT example so let's examine the example part by part.

 ### The registration method